gameblabla/CSE2/README.md

 * SDL2
 * Freetype
 * FLTK
-* GLEW (if the OpenGL rendering backend is selected)
+* GLEW (if the OpenGL3 rendering backend is selected)

 ## Building